Help2Pay Review

 Company History

 Help2Pay was established in 2013 with the explicit purpose of bridging Southeast Asian retail banking populations to international online gambling and forex operators.
-The original product targeted Malaysia, Thailand, Indonesia and Vietnam — the four currency markets still positioned as the core today.
+The original product targeted Malaysia, Thailand, Indonesia and Vietnam, the four currency markets still positioned as the core today.
 The corporate entity was registered in the British Virgin Islands at Road Town, Tortola, consistent with how comparable SE Asia local-method aggregators serving high-risk verticals are typically structured.
-No funding round has been publicly disclosed — Tracxn lists Help2Pay as unfunded as of mid-2025.
+No funding round has been publicly disclosed, and Tracxn lists Help2Pay as unfunded as of mid-2025.

 Our analysis of 0 reviews from Trustpilot and industry sources